mebubo/reading-list/utils/PROMPT2.md

 Now let's modify the existing code that I provided above, to add the possibility to mark and unmark the elements in the reading list as read, use a checkbox for that.
 While we are at it, let's change the schema of what we store in the reading list: store each url, title, read status and favicon only once, and to each such item associate a list of timestamps when the item was added.
 Basically do the grouping at the save time instead of at render time.

+I'm writing a chrome extension to manage my reading list.
+For each page that goes into the reading list, I want to store its URL, favicon url, page title, the time of the save (needs to be an array, so that a page can be saved multiple times), the time when the page was read (also an array, for every time it was read).
+This list should be stored locally but also synchronized with a remote database, ideally serverless and free for personal use.
+I want to be able to add items to the list also from an iphone, without creating an app, by using the share action in the browser on the phone.

+Propose the architecture for the extension, the backend, and what setup is needed on the phone.
+Design the good schema to store the list locally and remotely.